-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual settlements.
-Pockets of native vegetation cover are located along the roadside edge by Waiotahi settlement. edge. vegetation cover. of the native bush cover that would have once dominated this coastline.
+Attributes (with ele ments that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual and Waiotahi settlements.
+Pockets of native vegetation cover are located along the roadside edge by Waiotahi settlement. frontal dune edge. coastal vegetation cover. representative of the native bush cover that would have once dominated this coastline.
 Waioeka Estuary (WaE) Map 28 High The Waioeka wetlands and river mouth comprise a largely unmodified coastal edge with some farming practices around the edges.
 Natural dune patterns and vegetation cover.
 Intertidal estuarine vegetation with an unmodified edge.
 River mouth and coastal dune edge.
 1 The natural watercourse patterns within the estuary are largely unmodified with a small intertidal stream extending through the estuary to the Waioeka River.
-1 Large dune land and wetlands are located adjacent to the Waioeka River.
-The Waioeka Estuary and associated wetlands has high diversity and regional significance, and provides habitat for a range of indigenous bird and fish species.
+Large dune land and wetlands are located adjacent to the Waioeka River.
+1 The Waioeka Estuary and associated wetlands has high diversity and regional significance, and provides habitat for a range of indigenous bird and fish species.
 Limitations on the natural processes occurring with dune protection measures and earthworks on the dunes.
 The harbour entrance remains unmodified, however the estuary has some modification of its natural edge.
-Native dune landform and the dynamic natural processes of the coast dominate this area.
+1 Native dune landform and the dynamic natural processes of the coast dominate this area.
 Whilst not pristine the area is valued for its natural patterns.
 Omarumutu Dunes (OD) Map 29 High The Omarumutu dunes and inlet comprise a dynamic frontal and secondary dune system with native vegetation cover.
 A number of access tracks and the National Cycleway extend along this dune system.
 The rear dune wetland is a remnant path of the nearby Waiaua River watercourse and supports native wetland vegetation cover.
 Native dune landform and vegetation cover.
 Rear dune wetland water body and formation.
 Wetland native vegetation cover.
 The natural watercourse of the Waiaua River and wetland and its interaction with the open coastal waters displays a highly natural environment.
 Minor modification to the stream has resulted in channelled stream outlet.
-1 A dominant coastal dune landscape the natural patterns are modified from access tracks along and across the dune system.
+A dominant coastal dune landscape the natural patterns are modified from access tracks along and across the dune system.
 1 The wider section of sand flats, saltmarsh and estuary at the Waiaua River mouth has high diversity with regional significance, and the estuary provides significant habitat for indigenous fish and bird species, but is modified by grazing.
 The natural processes are dominant in this area for the dune formation.
 The landform depicts the dynamic natural processes that continue to dominate this coastline along with the natural patterns of a river mouth, although partially modified.
-Displays a dynamic natural coastal edge with adjoining development and the state highway detracting from the sense of isolation.
-Tarakeha and Pehitairi Peninsula Very High From Opape to the end of the region, 1 Rocky shoreline and sandy 1 An unmodified coastline and the 1 Native vegetated clad headlands 1 The headlands have vegetation 1 An unmodified natural coastline 1 Dominant headland
+1 Displays a dynamic natural coastal edge with adjoining development and the state highway detracting from the sense of isolation.
+Tarakeha and Very High From Opape to the 1 Rocky shoreline 1 An unmodified 1 Native vegetated 1 The headlands 1 An unmodified 1 Dominant